fumiyas/samba-virusfilter/README.md

 For Samba 4 integration / inclusion:

-  * More enhancements, fixes and others for Samba 4.x
+  * More enhancements, fixes and others for Samba 4.x and remove Samba 3.x support
+  * Use and add test suite in Samba source
+  * Write manpages
   * Replace own "stupid" result cache implementation with Samba memcache implementation or another